-Please be sure that you have already registered to attend the Annual Meeting.
-If your registration has been accepted and you still cannot access the meeting, be sure that you have downloaded the required software.
-If you are still having a problem, please e-mail virtualmeeting@viewproxy.com
+If you plan to attend the Annual Meeting virtually, please be sure that you have already registered to attend the Annual Meeting.
+If your registration has been accepted and you are not able to access the meeting, be sure that you have downloaded the required software.
+If you are still encountering any difficulties accessing the virtual meeting, please email virtualmeeting@viewproxy.com.